-One way to ensure your Action Items are SMART is to use a template.
-I learned this template from Manuel Küblböck.
+One way to ensure your goals are SMART is to use an action item template.
+I learned this template from Manuel Küblböck

-We know that we were successful when <measure a result>.
+We know that we were successful when: enter your task details

 Note that the template above is not one-size-fits-all.
-Sometimes you will find it easier to write your Action Items in a different way, while still being SMART about them.
+Sometimes you will find it easier to write your team's tasks in a different way, while still being SMART about them.

-With that in mind, let's rewrite the Action Items from the beginning of the post in a SMART way:
+With that in mind, let's rewrite the team's list from the beginning of the post in a SMART way:

 Original Action Item SMART Action Items: